hapax/hapax.github.io/assets/reality.md

 questions, and with great tenacity, careful observation, and generous hints from his predececssors, he answered them.
-And that's what science is, whether you're studying physics or oceanography or the social hierarchy of lemurs, whether you approach questions big or small or somewhere in between.
+And that's what science is, whether you're studying physics or oceanography or the social habits of lemurs, whether you approach questions big or small or somewhere in between.
 It's the same basic enterprise.